nsqio/nsq/_posts/2013-01-01-building_client_libraries.md

 Additionally clients are expected to respond to periodic heartbeats from the `nsqd` instances they're connected to.
 By default this happens at 30 second intervals.
 The client can respond with *any* command but, by convention, it's easiest to simply respond with a `NOP` whenever a heartbeat is received.
-See the [protocol spec](protocol.md) for specifics on how to identify heartbeats.
+See the [protocol spec][protocol_spec] for specifics on how to identify heartbeats.

 A "thread" should be dedicated to reading data off the TCP socket, unpacking the data from the frame, and performing the multiplexing logic to route the data as appropriate.
 This is also conveniently the best spot to handle heartbeats.
 At the lowest level, reading the protocol involves the following sequential steps:

  1. read 4 byte big endian uint32 size